oobabooga/text-generation-webui/03-‐-Parameters-Tab.md

 * **Activate text streaming**: when unchecked, the full response is outputted at once, without streaming the words one at a time.
 I recommend unchecking this parameter on high latency networks like running the webui on Google Colab or using `--share`.
 * **Load grammar from file**: loads a GBNF grammar from a file under `text-generation-webui/grammars`.
 The output is written to the "Grammar" box below.
 You can also save and delete custom grammars using this menu.
 * **Grammar**: allows you to constrain the model output to a particular format.
 For instance, you can make the model generate lists, JSON, specific words, etc. Grammar is extremely powerful and I use it all the time.
 The syntax looks a bit daunting at first sight, but it is very easy once you understand the syntax.
 See the [GBNF Guide](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md) for details.

+### Character

+Parameters that define the character that is used in the Chat tab when "chat" or "chat-instruct" are selected under "Mode".

+* **Character**: a dropdown menu where you can select from saved characters, save a new character (💾 button), and delete the currently selected character (🗑️).
+* **Your name**: your name as it appears in the prompt.
+* **Character's name**: the bot name as it appears in the prompt.
+* **Context**: a string that is always at the top of the prompt.
+It never gets truncated.
+It usually defines the bot's personality and some key elements of the conversation.
+* **Greeting**: an opening message for the bot.
+When set, it appears whenever you start a new chat.
+* **Character picture**: a profile picture for the bot.
+To make it apply, you need to save the bot by clicking on 💾.
+* **Your picture**: your profile picture.
+It will be used in all conversations.

+### Instruction template